artefactual/archivematica-docs/getting-started/overview/technical.rst

 Web-based dashboard
 -------------------

-The web dashboard allow users to process, monitor and control the Archivematica workflow processes.
+The web dashboard allow users to process, monitor, and control the Archivematica workflow processes.
 It is developed using Python-based Django MVC framework.
 The Dashboard provides a multi-user interface that will report on the status of system events and make it simpler to control and trigger specific microservices.
-This interface allows users to easily add or edit metadata, coordinate AIP and DIP storage and provide preservation planning information.
-Notifications include error reports, monitoring of MCP tasks and manual approvals in the workflow.
+This interface allows users to easily add or edit metadata, coordinate AIP and DIP storage, and provide preservation planning information.
+Notifications include error reports, monitoring of MCP tasks, and manual approvals in the workflow.

 For more information, see :ref:`Web-based dashboard <web-dashboard>`.